-In 2009 he released his debut album, Gazing At The Moonlight, which was received quite well.
+In 2009 he released his debut album, Gazing at the Moonlight, which was received quite well.
 Unfortunately, it was ill promoted by the label, Ruthless Records, and Hopsin was later dropped.
 His second album, Raw, was released the next year as a digital download on his own label, Funk Volume.
-In 2013, he released his third album, Knock Madness
+In 2013, he released his third album, Knock Madness.
+He also releases yearly freestyles on his Youtube channel, found here.

 Tropes present in his work: